yvelikova/axway-open-docs/content/en/docs/apiportal_admin/customize_APICatalog_overview.md

 * Display REST API details using the Swagger.io or AMPLIFY Swagger UI rendering tools.
 The default is AMPLIFY.
 SOAP APIs are always displayed using Swagger.io.
 * Show or hide Nickname column when using AMPLIFY rendering tool.
 The default is hidden.
 * Show or hide code examples in endpoint details when using AMPLIFY rendering tool.
 The default is shown.
-* Order method parameters - you can choose the order of appearance of these parameters for all methods.
+* Order method parameters to determine the order in which the parameters for all methods are displayed.
 * Display REST API details using a colorful or colorless scheme when using the AMPLIFY rendering tool.
 You can also change the method colors when using the colorful scheme.

 To change the API Catalog settings: